Search...Search plugins and themes...

 Complete words similar to auto-completion in an IDE.

-Quick LaTeX
+Quick Latex

 Simplify and speed up LaTeX math typing.